-Friendship Community Project is an Iowa nonprofit organization dedicated to promoting a sense of community belonging and practical assistance for immigrants and refugees in the Iowa City area, including assistance finding local resources and learning about the community, forming connections with community members, and learning English and life skills necessary in this community.
+Friendship Community Project is an Iowa nonprofit organization dedicated to teaching English and necessary life skills to refugees and immigrants in the Iowa City area, promoting a sense of community belonging and practical assistance, including help finding local resources and learning about the community, forming connections with community members, and problem solving.

 Contact us at firstname.lastname@example.org .